 Hazard mitigation planning enhances collaboration among diverse parties who can be affected by hazard losses.
 A key element of the public engagement strategy for this plan update was the formation of a stakeholder steering committee to oversee all phases of the update.
+Early in the planning process the Core Planning Team prepared a press release to notify community members that the process would begin soon and to invite interested community members to participate in the Steering Committee.
+Several members of the community responded to volunteer on the committee.
 The members of this committee included planning partner representatives, citizens, and other stakeholders from within the planning area.
-The core planning prioritized the involvement of community-based organizations (CBOs) in the steering committee such as Sustainable NCW and RC3.
+The Core Planning Team prioritized the involvement of community-based organizations (CBOs) in the steering committee such as Sustainable NCW and RC3.
 The planning team assembled a list of candidates representing interests within the planning area that could have recommendations for the plan or be impacted by its recommendations.
 The planning partners confirmed a committee of 22 members at the steering committee kickoff meeting on March 6, 2024, with 7 alternates.
 Table 3-2 lists the Steering Committee members and their designated alternates.